marknic/RaspberryPiraeus/src/1-node-prep/ReadMe.md

 ## 3. Set up the "update hosts" script

+> This step will create a script that will be used to update each Raspberry Pi with host names used by Kubernetes.
+The file is also used as input to a scripted step that will update the host name of each machine.

 1. Copy the file "4_update_hosts.sh" file down to one of the RPi's.
     * curl -O https://raw.githubusercontent.com/marknic/RaspberryPiraeus/master/src/1-node-prep/4_update_hosts.sh

 2. Edit the file
     * nano 4_update_hosts.sh

 3. The cluster needs to be described in the file.
-Outside of the comments, it will look similar to this:
+Outside of the comments at the top, it will look similar to this:
     echo '192.168.8.100  kub-master' >> /etc/hosts
     echo '192.168.8.101  kub-worker-01' >> /etc/hosts
     echo '192.168.8.102  kub-worker-02' >> /etc/hosts